flow-typed/flow-typed/CONTRIBUTING.md

 ***We call this the "flow version directory".***

-This specifies that the definition you are contributing is compatible with the version range of the directiry.
+This specifies that the definition you are contributing is compatible with the version range of the directory.
 You MUST specify a version range with names like `flow_v0.80.x-` ("any version at or after v0.80.x") or `flow_-v0.80.x` ("any version at or before v0.80.x") or `flow_v0.80.x-v0.106.x` ("any version inclusively between v0.80.x and